roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 ## [Understanding the Technologies](#understanding-the-technologies)

-First lets understand the technologies that we want to leverage.
+First lets understand the technologies that make up the core support for the language-specific features of Neovim.

 ### [LSP - the Language Server Protocol](#lsp---the-language-server-protocol)